jrte/ribose/README.md

 	ant -f build.xml all-clean
 ```

 Transducers are defined in ginr source files (`*.inr`), each directing compiled FST output to an intermediate build directory  (`:save ...` in ginr source).
 It is helpful to define a base set of common artifacts in a prologue.
 To compile the complete suite of transducers pipe the catenation of prologue with `*.inr` source files into ginr.
-Then run the jrte compiler as shown below to assemble FSTs into a gearbox for runtime use with its associated target.
+Then run the jrte compiler as shown below to assemble FSTs into a gearbox for runtime use with its associated target (NOTE: the following procedure will not work at present, see workaround in [Issue #6](https://github.com/jrte/ribose/issues/6).

 ```
 	automata=build/patterns/automata